A Journey Within and Beyond Emotional Distress

-What separates us humans from the rest of our animal kingdom is our inherent ability to experience complex thoughts and emotions.
-Although this is a great strength that has allowed us to evolve into the multifaceted species that we are, it can also complicate our lives and even make day to day life much more difficult.
-While being able to think so critically may attract abundance of feelings including compassion and bliss, it can also create unhealthy behaviors, including (but not limiting to):
+What separates us, humans, from the rest of our animal kingdom is our inherent ability to experience complex thoughts and emotions.
+Although this is a great strength that has allowed us to evolve into the multifaceted species that we are, it can also complicate our lives and make day-to-day life much more difficult.
+While being able to think so critically may attract an abundance of feelings, including compassion and bliss, it can also create unhealthy behaviors, including (but not limited to):

 We need seemingly undesirable emotions such as fear and stress for motivation, creativity, learning, and our own survival.
 Unfortunately, sometimes stress can become harmful and overwhelming to our equilibrium and nervous system if not managed appropriately.
 We have all heard how prolonged stress can lead to long-term physical, emotional, and mental health problems.

 The same can be said about chronic anxiety, depression, and fear.
 Luckily, with some guidance in understanding our minds and bodies and the use of CBT and DBT mindfulness skills, we can build more healthy connections between the areas of the brain that are active during stressful and difficult times to slow down the negative reactivity and increase our awareness to our bodies as a whole.